-A: The Lab is a fairly casual atmosphere; often jeans are the norm.
-If you are working in a lab you will need closed-toe shoes, this is a must.
+A: The Lab is a fairly casual atmosphere often jeans are the norm.
+You will need closed-toe shoes, this is a must.
 You can contact your mentor for suggestions specific to your work site.
 There is one public event (a poster session) for which you will need business attire (Gentlemen should plan to wear shirt & tie, slacks and dress shoes.
 Ladies should plan to wear skirt suit or dress blouse and dress pants and dress shoes).

 Q: Do I have to pay taxes on the educational stipend I receive while participating in a PPPL internship?

 A: PPPL will issue W9 form to undergraduate internship participants.
 PPPL is not allowed to give tax advice, please consult a tax professional.

 Q: I am a Permanent Resident of the United States.
 Am I required to provide documentation?